 The Paris based designer was gracious enough to give ASTHTC the following interview.

 How did growing up in Bruges influence you and what have you learned now that you are based in Paris?

 Bruges is basically a village, it’s totally secluded.
 While growing up you’re freed of trends and hypes.
 I guess on one side this can be handicapping as you’re definitely not as updated as the kids growing up in capitals or metropoles.
 On the other side it keeps you very protected and innocent. after leaving your hometown everything is still to be discovered, it’s extremely challenging.
 Still now I get overexcited about the most random things.

-What are the Belgian asthetics you think Parisians are drawn to?
+What are the Belgian aesthetics you think Parisians are drawn to?

-What are the challanges of taking over a brand whose founder and someone you closely worked with passes away?
+What are the challenges of taking over a brand whose founder and someone you closely worked with passes away?

-How would you describe the avant-gardness of Y/Project?
+How would you describe the vibe of Y/Project?

 It’s about attitude.
 I want people to feel good in our clothes.
 Comfort is the ultimate base for a vibe who accentuates strength and power.
 It’s all about being straight foreword… no bullshit.

 What was behind the decision making of creating the first women’s line for Y/Project?